Spot a turtle on the road?

 Birds are singing, bees are buzzing, and turtles are laying eggs.
 This is the time of year when turtles embark on their long journey, sometimes covering several kilometres, to find an ideal nesting site.
 Being slow doesn’t prevent them from covering long distances, however, the main problem is roads, as they obviously have no idea what a traffic light is and are unaware of the danger.
 Here’s how the public can take steps to ensure the turtles’ safety.

-The Nature Conservancy of Canada (NCC) is encouraging drivers to be vigilant this spring, as turtles sometimes lay their eggs on road surfaces or attempt to cross roadways to find suitable habitats.
+The Nature Conservancy of Canada (NCC) is encouraging drivers to be vigilant this spring, as turtles sometimes lay their eggs on road surfaces or attempt to cross roadways to find suitable habitats, especially near wetlands.
 And while their shells offer effective protection against predators, they’re no match for a vehicle.
+There are seven species of freshwater turtles in Quebec, five of which are designated as threatened or vulnerable.

-Over the past few years, NCC has helped introduce measures to protect turtles at strategic locations throughout the province identified through carapace.ca.
+Over the past few years, NCC has helped introduce measures, such as road signs and wildlife crossings, to protect turtles at strategic locations throughout the province, which are identified through carapace.ca.
 Anyone who sees a turtle on their property or in the street is encouraged to report its presence on the website.
 These observations help conservation organizations such as NCC introduce protective measures for turtles across Quebec.

 The number of annual turtle observations has increased steadily since carapace.ca launched in 2017.
-Nearly 2,000 turtle sightings were reported to the site in 2021, bringing the total number of reports to 8,000.
-Last year, the site even received its first recorded sighting of a leatherback turtle, the only marine turtle in Quebec.
+In 2023, nearly 1,800 turtle sightings were reported to the site, bringing the total number of reports to close to 11,800.

-The Montérégie and Outaouais regions of the province have the most sightings, followed by the Laurentians and Eastern Townships.
+The Eastern Townships and Montérégie regions of the province have the most sightings, followed by the Laurentians and Outaouais.
 Since some turtle species can be found across regions, the help of the public is of utmost importance in protecting them everywhere.

 What to do if you see a turtle on the road

-- Check to see whether it is safe to stop; your safety is the most important thing.
+Make sure you respect the Highway Safety Code and check to see whether it is safe to stop; your safety and that of other road users are the most important thing.

 - Help the turtle cross the road in the direction it was going.
 Be careful, as some species like snapping turtles can cause serious bites.